Breaking Barriers: Moses’ Journey to Confidence and Friendship at Kupenda’s Running Club

 by Veronicah Kuria

-Kupenda’s Inclusive Running Youth Clubs continue to create spaces where children with and without disabilities can run, learn, and grow together.
+Kupenda’s Inclusive Running Clubs continue to create spaces where children with and without disabilities can run, learn, and grow together.
 Through these clubs, participants build friendships, strengthen their confidence, and receive spiritual support that affirms the value of every child.
 The program is a collaboration with the Micah 6:8 Foundation and We Run We Rise, and children are recruited through local schools and churches where teachers and pastors have been trained by Kupenda as disability advocates.

-Moses Kahindi is a student at Timboni Special School who has a physical disability.
-He is 24 years old.
+One of the young people most impacted by these clubs is Moses, a 24-year-old student at a local special school with a physical disability.
 At first, Moses viewed himself differently from people without disabilities.
-He thought that he could not play with other children, especially when they are engaged in physical activities.
+He thought that he could not play with other children, especially when they engaged in physical activities.

-Thanks to the running club, Moses has now made many friends at the mainstream school and they spend time together telling stories.
-He is happy as he is engaged in physical activities and he has developed more interest in the club.
+Moses’ story shows how access, encouragement, and inclusive spaces can transform self-perception, foster friendships, and help young people realize their potential.
+Thanks to the running club, Moses has many friends at the mainstream school, and they now spend time together telling stories.
+He is happy engaging in physical activities and he has developed a growing interest in the club.

-“I am created in the image of God said Moses.
+“I am created in the image of God,” said Moses.
 “God loves me the way I am.”

 About the Authors